 I have kept a list of my favorite brands and models within those brands.
 There are many more brands and models that are enjoyable to carve but be aware there are models that are not “2 piece” construction.
 They are made with multiple covers, multiple layers and of course the wound rubber band.
 Since I lean toward the Titlest brand, I keep a list of Titlest models I avoid.
 They resist even the sharpest tools or have rubber bands.
 I’ve included them in the “Not Acceptable” category at the bottom.

-Check this link at a site by Tom Rhodes.
-Tom has a book that will provide inspiration for thinking inside AND outside the ball.
+An acquaintance named Tom Rhodes has a book that will provide inspiration for thinking inside AND outside the ball.
 The book also has an extensive list of ball characteristics for hundreds of balls.

 HP and a number